jazzsequence/book-review-library/readme.txt

 == Upgrade Notice ==

 = 1.4.7 =
 * 3 new translation strings have been added in this version.
-Translators, please submit your translations via http://translations.museumthemes.com/projects/book-review-library
+Translators, please submit your translations via http://translations.jazzsequence.com/projects/book-review-library

 == Changelog ==
+= 1.4.16 =
+* updated readme, new working links
+* fixed next/previous post link for non-reviews

 = 1.4.15 =
 * updated readme.txt note for translators
 * tested on WordPress version 4.4